Benjamin-Bach/ECVWorkShop-AnimateSVG/README.md

 It tends to facilitate the use of SVG animations, native or through CSS.

 ## How to use
+Work with start.html, play with samples html files.
 ### SVG part
 Declare an element svg in html file.
 Create a first path, rect, polygon or any shape and asign it an id.